Chelsea Barracks, an IRA Bomb & the Regiment of the Irish Guards

 Among those injured were two children and one guardsman who has lost the sight of one eye and was described as being in a serious condition.

-The picture above was taken by John Tyson shortly after the explosion.
+The picture in the article above right was taken by John Tyson shortly after the explosion.
 More news and pictures on the bomb on pages two and three.